ssilverman/TeensyDMX/README.md

 none are available, then the transmitter will fall back on using the baud rate generator with the specified serial port parameters.

+##### A note on BREAK timing

+The BREAK timing is pretty accurate, but there's some inaccuracy due to the default `IntervalTimer` API.
+It doesn't provide a way to execute an action (in this case, starting a BREAK) just before the timer starts.
+Instead, the timer will have already started and some time elapsed before the BREAK can start.

+Efforts have been made to make the BREAK time be at least the amount requested, but it likely won't be exactly the requested duration.

 ##### A note on MAB timing

-The BREAK timing is pretty accurate, but slightly shorter and longer times have have been observed.
 The MAB time may be longer than requested.
 The reason is that it's not possible to immediately start sending a character using the UART on the Teensy chips.
 It seems that the best resolution one can get is "somewhere within one or two bit times".

 To illustrate:
 BREAK ->(immediate) MAB ->(not immediate) First packet character